 Please refrain from calling the school office to make transportation arrangements.
-Transportation changes must be provided to the school office in written form.
-Written, signed notes may be sent with the student, faxed, or emailed, before 2:45 p.m.
-If a written, signed note is not received and no emergency change has been approved, the student will go home the regularly scheduled way.
-Telephone calls will not be accepted except in case of extreme emergencies after 2:45pm in order to prepare for dismissal.
-In case of an emergency, parents/guardians must speak with an administrator.
-Our students are young and may get confused with multiple forms of transportation.
-Please try to maintain a set method of transportation.
-Students may not be removed from buses after they are loaded or have left the school.
+Transportation changes must be provided in written form to the homeroom teacher via email, text, or class dojo.
+Written and signed notes may be sent by the student to give to the homeroom teacher, and/or emailed or faxed to before 2:45 p.m.
+If a written, signed note is not received and no emergency change has been approved, the student will go home the regularly scheduled route.
+Telephone calls will not be accepted except in case of extreme emergencies after 2:45pm to prepare for dismissal and ensure SAFETY for all.
+In the case of an emergency, parents/guardians must speak with the Principal or an Assistant Principal.
+Please try to maintain a set method of transportation, as our students are young and get confused with multiple changes.
+Students may not be removed from buses after they are loaded or have left the school building.
+Parents we will do our best to accommodate, following policies, as we ensure the safety of all parties involved.